IIEWFL/imad5112-assignment-1-st10489831-Mahlatse-Mokabane/README.md

 *Then you will make use of the Git commands:

 ~ git init : This will initialize a new Git repository in your current directory.

 ~ git add . : This will stage all files in the directory for them to be commited.

-~ git commit -m "First Commit" : This will save a snapshot of the changes in the local repository, the m flag allows you to add a commit message.
+~ git commit -m "Assignment 1" : This will save a snapshot of the changes in the local repository, the m flag allows you to add a commit message.

-~ git  remote add origin <repsitory_link> : This will link your repository, then you replace your <repository_link> with your URL of your repository.
+~ git  remote add origin : This will link your repository, then you replace your <repository_link> with your URL of your repository.

 ~ git push origin main :This will attempt to upload local commits from the main branch to the remote repository.

 ~ git pull origin main --allow-unrelated-histories : This